NFL Betting Guide: How & Where to Bet on the National Football League in 2026

 Travel Fatigue

 Flex scheduling especially comes into play later in the season, when there are numerous potentially pivotal games on the schedule.
-The effects of travel fatigue may be more pronounced at that juncture given the toll that the season takes on bodies and depth charts.
+The effects of travel fatigue may be more pronounced at that juncture given the significant toll that the season takes on bodies and depth charts.

 Stay on Top of NFL Trends, Stats, and Standings